ghc/ghc/docs/users_guide/using-optimisation.rst

     ``-fno-full-laziness``.
 If that is inconvenient for you, please leave a comment `on the issue tracker (#21204) <https://gitlab.haskell.org/ghc/ghc/-/issues/21204>`__.

+.. ghc-flag:: -finter-module-far-jumps
+    :shortdesc: Assume code sections can be very large.
+    :type: dynamic
+    :reverse: -fno-inter-module-far-jumps
+    :category:

+    :default: Off

+    This flag forces GHC to use far jumps instead of near jumps for all jumps which cross module boundries.
+This removes the need for jump islands/linker jump fixups which some linkers struggle to deal with. (:ghc-ticket:`24648`)

+    This comes at a very modest code size (~2%) and runtime (~0.6%) overhead.

+    Note that this flag currently only affects the NCG AArch64 backend.

 .. ghc-flag:: -fignore-asserts
     :shortdesc: Ignore assertions in the source.
 Implied by :ghc-flag:`-O`.
     :type: dynamic